HiPERCAM/hipercam/docs/photometry.rst

 .. contents:: Contents
    :local:

+.. _aperture_positioning:

 Aperture positioning
 ====================

-A key problem faced by the pipeline is how to locate the targets rom frame to frame given that the telescope moves, and conditions vary.
+A key problem faced by the pipeline is how to locate the targets from frame to frame given that the telescope moves, and conditions vary.
 The usual option in the |reduce| configuration file is the ``[apertures]`` section is ``location = variable``.
 It's worth understanding how this operates.
 In the